Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements4F_new.md

 # General description

-The objective of the simulation is to highlight possible problems that may arise within ALGOSUPs new shoolbuilding, the B3[^4].
+The objective of the simulation is to highlight possible problems that may arise within ALGOSUPs new shool building, the B3[^4].

 The simulation must take place within the new school building, must contain characters (controlled by simple AI) to simulate students, speakers, teachers and administrative staff.
 It also needs to be able to launch various scenarios which could highlight the more foreseeable problems that may appear in the future.